SKYLINES FARM

 SkyLines fleeces sell out every year to handspinners across the country.
 To get a close look at the exquisite, top-selling, handspinning fleeces produced by the SkyLines flock, see photos of every fleece at the Handspinning Fleeces pages.

-To reserve your SkyLines lambs . . .
+To reserve your SkyLines (now Ramstead Ranch) lambs . .

-Each year's lambs are weaned and ready to go to their new homes in July.
-I take reservations for lambs all year round, and require a $50 nonrefundable deposit to hold each lamb.
-When the lambs are ready to go in July, I schedule lamb pickups in the order they were reserved.
-Sorry, I don't ship lambs but will discuss local/regional delivery of 6 or more.
+Each year's lambs are weaned and ready to go to their new homes in early-mid August.
+Reservations for lambs are accepted all year round, with a nonrefundable deposit to hold each lamb.
+When the lambs are ready to go in August, lamb pickups are scheduled in the order they were reserved.
+First to reserve gets first pick of their lambs.

 Home - Back to Top